ranocha/BSeries.jl/docs/src/tutorials/modifying_integrators.md

 u'(t) = f_h(u(t))
 ```

-such that the numerical solution with given time step size of the original ODE
+such that the numerical solution with given time step size ``h`` of the
-is the exact solution of the modified ODE, see [^ChartierHairerVilmart2007]
+original ODE is the exact solution of the modified ODE, see
-and [^ChartierHairerVilmart2010].
+[^ChartierHairerVilmart2007] and [^ChartierHairerVilmart2010].

 ## Lotka-Volterra model